-These results provide a comprehensive analysis of the differing cross-lingual transfer effectiveness between knowledge-free reasoning and knowledge-related reasoning from a computational similarity perspective.
-We hypothesize that this difference is because the model tends to store knowledge for different languages in different neurons, while using similar neuron groups for knowledge-free reasoning functions.
+These results provide a comprehensive analysis of the different cross-lingual transfer effectiveness between knowledge-free reasoning and knowledge retrieval component from a computational similarity perspective.
+We hypothesize that this difference is because the model stores knowledge for different languages in different neurons, while using similar neuron groups for knowledge-free reasoning.